silvhua/lighthouse-capstone-project/README.md

 <img src="./output/figures/04 iteration SM pairplot.png" width=400>

 Limitations of the data:
-* Results from Shapiro-Wilks tests indicated that variables are not normally distributed (p<0.05).
+* Results from Shapiro-Wilks tests indicated that the independent and dependent variables are not normally distributed (p<0.05).
 It is likely that with a larger sample size, the data would have a normal distribution.
-I decided not to transform the data to to reduce skewness because it would make the results of the models less practical to apply for athletes and coaches.
+I decided not to attempt to reduce data skewness because it would make the results of the models less practical to apply for athletes and coaches.
 * The features used in modelling, LV slope and LV intercept, are collinear.
 Because the main goal in modelling is to predict 1RM with the smallest error for practical application, both features are retained in the models.